Happy Birthday (2022 Sri Lankan film)

 Happy Birthday (හැපි බර්ත් ඩේ) is a 2022 Sri Lankan Sinhala action mystery thriller film directed by Aruna Jayawardena and produced by The Capital Maharaja Organization Limited as a Stein Film, and distributed by M Entertainments.
 The film stars Dilhani Ekanayake and Isuru Lokuhettiarachchi in lead roles whereas Tashi Kalidasa, Yohani Hettiarachchi, Surya Dayaruwan and Randika Goonetileke made supportive roles.

 The premiere of the film was held in April 2022 at the Scope City Cinema, Colombo.
 The film received mixed reviews from critics.

 Plot

 The widow Nita Saparamadu and her two daughters Natalie and Venuki now live in Nita's father's spacious bungalow.
 Her father Saparamadu was a millionaire.
-It has been a month since he passed away.
+It has been a month since he died.
 So Nita decided to celebrate her daughter's 18th birthday at this house, though not too big.
 Before Saparamadu's death, all of his estate was transferred to Nita's eldest daughter, Natalie.
 Victor, a close associate of Mr. Saparamadu knew this secret.
 From then on Victor began to draw a plan which was launched on this birthday celebration.
 Nita had a mysterious incident when she came to this bungalow with her two daughters in which Manika, the housemaid was disappeared.
 The story then revolves around Nita Saparamadu's attempt to protect her two daughters from these unknown thugs.